yagop/node-telegram-bot-api/README.md

 ### telegramBot.setWebHook(url, [options])
 Specify an url to receive incoming updates via an outgoing webHook.
+This method has an [older, compatible signature][setWebHook-v0.25.0] that is being deprecated.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#setwebhook